-A person who has achieved this standard is able to demonstrate the following behaviours: (a) Applying SOPs and production documentation for receiving materials. (b) Applying SOPs and production documentation for storage requirements of raw materials and finished products. (c) Applying SOPs and production documentation according to the manufacturing process. (d) Applying SOPs and production documentation to the packaging process. (e) Applying SOPs and reviewing production documentation for final product release. (f) Reviewing and applying SOPs and production documentation in line with quality management systems. (g) Applying principles of validation. (h) Applying Section 15 of Act 101 to compile medicine registration dossiers.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Yes No IF YES, on the basis of the evidence I have identified I can do this.
-Supply chain management A person who has achieved this standard is able to demonstrate the following behaviours: (a) Monitoring and reporting stock requirements and shortages. (b) Advising consumers/carers of reasons for the delay in the supply of medicines and medical devices and implementing contingency plans to ensure continuity of care. (c) Using the tools to monitor and review stock levels. (d) Supplying suitable alternative medicines and medical devices in emergency and life-threatening situations. (e) Procuring medicines and medical devices in line with approved procurement/supply chain management policies and procedures appropriate to the practice setting. (f) Distributing medicines and medical devices in line with approved protocols and policies developed in accordance with GxP. (g) Supplying unregistered medicines in accordance with relevant legislation. (h) Implementing an effective stock management and rotation system, including systems for forecasting patient needs and demands and contingency plans for shortages and discontinuations.
-Assessment (Tick appropriate box) Does this standard form part of my current practice of pharmacy?
-Vac II No II
+A person who has achieved this standard is able to demonstrate the following behaviours:

+(a) Applying SOPs and production documentation for receiving materials.

+- (b) Applying SOPs and production documentation for storage requirements of raw materials and finished products. - (c) Applying SOPs and production documentation according to the manufacturing process. - (d) Applying SOPs and production documentation to the packaging process. - (e) Applying SOPs and reviewing production documentation for final product release. - (f) Reviewing and applying SOPs and production documentation in line with quality management systems. - (g) Applying principles of validation. - (h) Applying Section 15 of Act 101 to compile medicine registration dossiers.

+3.2 Supply chain management

+A person who has achieved this standard is able to demonstrate the following behaviours:

+- (a) Monitoring and reporting stock requirements and shortages. - (b) Advising consumers/carers of reasons for the delay in the supply of medicines and medical devices and implementing contingency plans to ensure continuity of care. - (c) Using the tools to monitor and review stock levels. - (d) Supplying suitable alternative medicines and medical devices in emergency and lifethreatening situations. - (e) Procuring medicines and medical devices in line with approved procurement/supply chain management policies and procedures appropriate to the practice setting. - (f) Distributing medicines and medical devices in line with approved protocols and policies developed in accordance with GxP. - (g) Supplying unregistered medicines in accordance with relevant legislation. - (h) Implementing an effective stock management and rotation system, including systems for forecasting patient needs and demands and contingency plans for shortages and discontinuations.